AlnurElberier/STM32U5_AZURE_QuickSetup/README.md

 ## 7- Prepare your system
-To ensure that everything runs smoothly on the day of the workshop, it is recommended that you follow all installation steps before the workshop, ideally a week+ in advance.
-The procedure depends on the operating system and could take between 15mn to 1h to complete.
+To ensure that everything runs smoothly on the day of the workshop, it is recommended that you follow all installation steps in advance.
+The procedure could take between 15mn to 1h to complete.

-The instructions on setting up your Windows machine are described in this video.
+The instructions on setting up your Windows machine are described in this [video]().

-The instructions below are the same as in the video.

 ### 7.1- Install Git